1949 Wheat Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Key Features of the 1949 Wheat Penny

-The 1949 wheat penny features Lincoln’s profile on the front, two wheat stalks on the back, and comes in three varieties based on mint location with no mint mark, D, or S.
+The 1949 wheat penny features Lincoln’s portrait on the obverse, two stylized wheat stalks on the reverse, and comes in three varieties identifiable by mint mark: no mark (Philadelphia), “D” (Denver), or “S” (San Francisco).

 The Obverse of the 1949 Wheat Penny